ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/overview-ocr

 --------------------------------------------------------------------------------------------------------------------------
-Q: Which of the following are Microsoft principles of responsible AI?
+Q-035: Which of the following are Microsoft principles of responsible AI?
 Choose 3 answers from the options given below
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Privacy and Security
 b.
 Opacity
 c.
 Fairness
 d.
 Transparency
 e.
 Exclusiveness

 Answer:  a.
 Privacy and Security, c.
 Fairness, d.
 Transparency

 Overall explanation :
 The six principles are